From Subdivisions to Space Dreams: Why I Built Prodmars

 Moving & Military Life: Community in the Quiet Moments

-By the time I was 38 years old, I had moved 16 times.
+By the time I was 38, I had moved 16 times.

 Only three of those were military moves, but those years were some of the most defining.
-I spent time in Colorado, California, and small-town Pennsylvania.
+I spent time in Colorado, California, and a small town in Pennsylvania.
 When we were stationed in Northeast Pennsylvania, I was a new mom far away from any family support.
 My daughters' dad was away on military obligations, and I was navigating the isolation of a new town alone.

 I didn't just sit in that silence; I built a community.
 I founded a local Mom’s Club because I realized then that "business" is just a word for community.
 I couldn't stand the thought of another woman sitting in her living room feeling as isolated as I did while her partner was off serving.